devsec4ops/devops/docs/7-iaas/ansible/5-roles.md

 7. Running a Playbook with Roles:
     -   `ansible-playbook playbook.yml`

+## **Assignments**

+### Assignment 1: Create a Basic Web Server Role
+-   Objective: Create an Ansible role named `web_server` that installs and configures Nginx or Apache on a Linux server.
+-   Tasks:
+    1. Use the `ansible-galaxy` command to initialize a new role structure.
+    2. Define tasks to install Nginx/Apache, ensure the service is enabled and started.
+    3. Create a template for a simple homepage.
+    4. Use the `copy` module to deploy this homepage to the server.
+    5. Apply your role to a playbook and run it against a target server.

+### Assignment 2: Develop a User Management Role
+-   Objective: Develop a role named `user_management` that manages user accounts on a Linux system.
+-   Tasks:
+    1. Initialize the role using `ansible-galaxy`.
+    2. Create tasks to add, remove, and manage user accounts (e.g., ensure a specific list of users exists with given properties).
+    3. Use variables to make the role flexible for different user names and properties.
+    4. Test the role by applying it to create, modify, and delete user accounts on a target machine.

 ## Interview Questions

 1.  **What is an Ansible role and how does it differ from a playbook?**